 This South Indian beans poriyal is best to serve as a side dish.
 Because of its subtle taste, it tastes great when served with Sambar and rasam.

-South Indian meals, consists of rice, and multiple side dishes.
+South Indian meals, consist of rice, and multiple side dishes.
 This poriyal is one of the side dishes to serve with other food like varuval, kootu, pachadi, etc.

 It is a feast menu if we have this beans poriyal as the side dish along with another fry, and a curry.

 Green Bean Stir Fry-Beans Poriyal Recipe